idafchev/idafchev.github.io/_posts/2017-09-26-writing_windows_shellcode.md

 ![test_calc](/images/windows_shellcode/test_calc.gif)

 ## Edit 0x00:
-One of the commenters, Nathu, told me about a bug in my shellcode.
+One of the commenters, *Nathu*{: style="color: LightSalmon"}, told me about a bug in my shellcode.
 If you run it on an OS other than Windows 10 you'll notice that it's not working.
 This is a good opportunity to challenge yourself and try to fix it on your own by debugging the shellcode and google what may cause such behaviour.
 It's an interesting issue :)

 In case you can't fix it (or don't want to), you can find the correct shellcode and the reason for the bug below...